mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 The final reports may look relatively simple but this is easier said than done.

 * How to automate labeling to avoid gaps in the reports?
-* What if the GCP product does not support labels at all?
+* What if the GCP product doesn't support labels at all?
-* What if the labels set on the resources for unknown reasons are not available in the billing export?
+* What if the labels set on the resources for unknown reasons aren't available in the billing export?
 * How to track costs of resources created automatically by managed GCP services?
-  Even if we set labels on the service itself they are not propagated to the underlying resources.
+  Even if we set labels on the service itself they aren't propagated to the underlying resources.
-* What if you are using the libraries like Apache Beam or Apache Spark, and the API for setting labels is not publicly exposed?
+* What if you are using the libraries like Apache Beam or Apache Spark, and the API for setting labels isn't publicly exposed?
 * There is also a shared infrastructure like Cloud Composer or Cloud Logging, they also generate significant costs.

 Let's tackle all identified challenges one by one.